Sovereign-Labs/sovereign-book/src/3-4-signing-and-submitting-txs.md

 # Wallets and Accounts

-Now that you've built, tested, and integrated your module, the final step is enabling users to interact with it.
+With your module running live on-chain, the focus shifts from building the backend to enabling user interaction.
 This section covers how accounts, wallets, and transaction signing work in the Sovereign SDK.

 The core design principle is **Ethereum wallet compatibility**.
 Sovereign SDK rollups use standard Ethereum addresses and signatures (Secp256k1), which unlocks the vast Ethereum wallet tooling.
 However, there are important nuances to understand.